vigneshkumar28/2daysChallenge-SelfLearning/README.md

-# 100daysChallenge-SelfLearning
+# 2daysChallenge-SelfLearning
-#Self-learning #100daysChallenge.
-First days challenge from Jan 2 to Jan 12
+#Self-learning #2daysChallenge.
+First days challenge from Jan 2 and Jan 3, 2021.